Policies Unlawful Sexual Misconduct Policies and Procedures

 For proceedings, sanctions and appeals related to student allegations or when the responding party is a student, refer to Appendix A.

-For proceedings, sanctions and appeals involving non-community members (e.g., applicants for admission or employment, visitors, volunteers, vendors, consultants, third parties, or any person that provides services to the college) the Title IX Coordinator, President, Provost and Dean of Faculty and Vice President for Student Life will determine the appropriate investigation process, whether a policy violation has occurred, and any appropriate corrective action aimed at prevent any ongoing or subsequent policy violation.
+For proceedings, sanctions and appeals involving non-community members (e.g., applicants for admission or employment, visitors, volunteers, vendors, consultants, third parties, or any person that provides services to the college) the Title IX Coordinator, President, Provost and Dean of Faculty and Vice President for Student Life will determine the appropriate investigation process, whether a policy violation has occurred, and any appropriate corrective action aimed at preventing any ongoing or subsequent policy violation.

 Institutionally Directed Procedure